TobiWo/eth-duties/README.md

 ### Full disclosure

-I'm currently applying at the EF for a small grant to support the further development of `eth-duties`.
+This project will be funded by the Ethereum Foundation with a small grant from the [ecosystem support program](https://esp.ethereum.foundation/applicants/small-grants=).